 That’s dire news for workplace leaders looking to retain and grow talent.
 Because recruitment and training are costly and disruptive, it pays to create conditions that keep staff comfortable, healthy and loyal.

-What will deliver the best outcomes for staff and employers in #workplace2021?
+What will deliver the best outcomes for staff and employers return to the office in 2021?

 The situation is still shaping up and many unknowns are still in play – the length of time it will take to vaccinate everyone, for instance.